 The fundamental connection between reading and writing has long been established in the research literature (Dahl & Farnan, 1998; Pearson & Tierney, 1984; Ruddell, 2002; Shanahan, 1990, 2006; Tierney & Shanahan, 1991).
 Reading and writing are mutually supportive processes (Calkins, 1994; Sulzby & Teale, 1991; Lewin, 1992).
 In their widely circulated report Writing Next: Effective Strategies to Improve Writing of Adolescents in Middle and High Schools, Graham and Perin (2007) identified writing for content learning as one of the 11 most effective research-based strategies, arguing that it is effective for students across content areas.
-In a review of numerous quantitative and qualitative studies, Graham, Harris. and Santangelo (2015) found instructional practices such as strategy instruction, goal setting, and a process-based approach effective methods for meeting the new demands for writing presented by the Common Core.
+In a review of numerous quantitative and qualitative studies, Graham, Harris, and Santangelo (2015) found instructional practices such as strategy instruction, goal setting, and a process-based approach effective methods for teaching writing.